• Online, Instructor-Led

 Learning Objectives

-• Recognize the benefits and limitations of different intrusion detection system types (network-based, host-based, and distributed systems)
+• Recognize the benefits and limitations of different intrusion detection system types (network- and host-based, and distributed systems)

 • Identify optimal sensor placement and gaps in coverage